stefankochev/soa-labs-project/notifications-service/README.md

 ### Notifications Service

-To start the service run: `docker compose up -d`
+To start the service run: `docker-compose up -d`

 #### To test messaging:
 ```http